ryanelian/instapack/books/tutorial-asp-net-core-mvc.md

 # instapack + ASP.NET Core MVC

-For this tutorial, we will not be using Visual Studio 2017, but instead rely on command line tool provided by .NET Core SDK to setup, build, and run the project.
+For this tutorial, we will not be using Visual Studio 2017, but use the command line tool provided by .NET Core SDK to setup, build, and run the project.

 Install .NET Core SDK if you have not done so. https://www.microsoft.com/net/download/core